Estimated reading time: 10 minutes

 Related: Holiday Baking On A Budget

-Yes, we gain the Holiday pounds but it’s worth it.
-We just work it off later.
+Yes, we gain the ten holiday pounds, but it’s worth it.

-Each year we make a batch of the following budget baking Christmas cookies.
-Some of the most expensive ingredients when it comes to baking includes nuts, butter, chocolate and cherries.
-The key to keeping costs low when you are baking Christmas cookies is to budget for them in advance.
+The key to keeping costs low when baking Christmas cookies is to budget for them in advance.

 - Chocolate Peanut Butter Balls